 - Women with a BMI greater than 30 should gain between 11 and 20 pounds.2

-It's important to maintain a healthy weight during pregnancy, as being overweight or obese can affect pregnancy outcomes and the long-term health of the mother and infant.
-An NICHD study found that women who were obese before pregnancy were more likely to have infants born with heart problems.3
+New recommendations issued by the American Congress of Obstetricians and Gynecologists suggest that overweight and obese women may be able to gain even less than what is recommended and still have a healthy infant.3 It's important for women to discuss with their health care provider how to maintain a healthy weight during pregnancy, as being overweight or obese can affect pregnancy outcomes and the long-term health of the mother and infant.
+An NICHD study found that women who were obese before pregnancy were more likely to have infants born with congenital malformations such as heart problems and neural tube defects.4

 What can I do during pregnancy to help make sure my child is a healthy weight?